csiro-fair/marimba/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments

-This project has been developed in collaboration between CSIRO and MBARI, two leading institutions in marine science and technology.
+This project has been developed as a collaboration between CSIRO and MBARI, two leading institutions in marine science and technology.
 The conceptual foundation of Marimba was formulated at CSIRO in late 2022.
 Substantial elements of its initial design and implementation were created during the CSIRO Image Data Collection and Delivery Hackathon in Feb/March 2023, along with further collaborative development between CSIRO and MBARI in Oct/Nov 2023.

 The development of this project has benefited from the contributions of many people including: